Hiring manager using outbound recruiting strategies on a laptop shifting through resumes

 Go beyond LinkedIn

 LinkedIn also comes with limitations.
-For example, it can’t help you get in touch with candidates who aren’t active on the platform (or on it at all), which many passive candidates are not.
+For example, it can’t help you get in touch with candidates who aren’t frequently active on the platform (or on it at all), which many passive candidates are not.
+The same goes for candidates in fields like the skilled trades.

 Refine your message

 Email templates are a necessary evil when you’re reaching out to dozens of candidates, but that doesn’t mean they have to feel stale.
-Use personalization tokens (and even manual personalization) to customize your message for the recipient.
+Use personalization tokens, AI tools like Chat GPT, and even manual personalization to customize your message for the recipient.
 For example, begin your email by referencing the last job you discussed with a candidate or use a subject line customized with job titles they’re likely interested in (i.e., ‘Sales manager position – gauging your interest’).
+Or, input the candidate’s current position and some details about their background and ask a GenAI tool to draft an outreach message for you.
+This can help you if you’re not a great writer and you don’t know where to begin.

 Not only are customized emails much more likely to be opened, but they also contribute to the positive rapport built on every solid recruiter-candidate relationship.